- WBCA is a 501(c)(3) nonprofit organization.

 - Classes are available for all experience levels and ages.
 Offerings include visual arts, creative writing, movement, culinary arts, professional development, lectures, workshops, and summer camp art classes for children and youth ages 6-14.

-- WBCA’s Ford Family Gallery hosts 6 to 8 premier exhibitions annually.
+- WBCA’s Ford Family Gallery hosts 8 premier exhibitions annually.

 - Exhibitions are accompanied by subject related learning opportunities, including classes, free demonstrations, and public lectures.